Santa Barbara travel guide

 Santa Ynez Valley Wine Country

-Santa Ynez Valley (30 miles north via CA-154 or US-101 and CA-246) is the Sideways wine country — the 2004 film brought international attention to the Pinot Noir, Chardonnay, and Syrah from this high-elevation inland valley.
+Santa Ynez Valley (30 miles north via CA-154 or US-101 and CA-246 — hire a car as the valley has no public transit) is the Sideways wine country — the 2004 film brought international attention to the Pinot Noir, Chardonnay, and Syrah from this high-elevation inland valley.
 The towns of Los Olivos (a grid of galleries and tasting rooms) and Solvang (a Danish-themed village with its own considerable charm) anchor the visitor infrastructure.

 Major wineries with visitor-friendly tasting rooms: Firestone Vineyard (5000 Zaca Station Rd, Los Olivos), Foxen Vineyard (7200 Foxen Canyon Rd), Demetria Estate, and Zaca Mesa Winery.
 Most tasting rooms are open daily 10am-5pm; reserve for winery tours.
 Flight approximately $20-$30 per person.